 According to the NHS Track and Trace program https://www.gov.uk/guidance/nhs-test-and-trace-how-it-works, correct patient information procedure would be as follows:

 Sharing and processing confidential personal data to limit the spread of Covid-19

-This means if I was contacted by NHS Track and Trace program, I would be legally obliged to provide your contact details for follow-up if it was deemed you had been exposed.
+This means if I am contacted by NHS Track and Trace program, I will be legally obliged to provide your contact details for follow-up if it is deemed you were exposed.